darrikonn/td-cli/API.md

   -h, --help            show this help message and exit
 ```
 `td [id]` defaults to `td [id] get`
+You don't have to specify the whole `id`, a substring will do

 ### Get todo's details
 ```